cacophony-wj/licentia_black/README.md

 ### Customizing the List for Your PC

-**The Below Information Only Applies to Versions after 3.1** (Currently only available from the Jolly Co-Operators Discord)

 To better target your system's capabilities, I have separated the ENB configuration into three profiles.
 You need to choose a configuration based on your system specifications, which can be determined with a tool such as CPU-Z or Hwmonitor.
 A little use of Google will help you find out how your specific hardware relates to the below recommendations.

 If you are on an extreme potato computer such as a laptop or a system with integrated Intel graphics, you need to find three mods in the left pane of _Mod Organizer 2_, "ENB Helper," "ENB Input Disabler" and "Improved Camera."
 Uncheck these mods before launching the game or you will crash.